-I can’t blame any of you for pointing out (gently) that Mr. Ed was a fictional horse, of course.
-He usually stayed safely in his stall and talked to only one person, his hapless owner Wilbur.
-And everyone thought Wilbur was crazy and the poor guy found himself in all kinds of predicaments because Mr. Ed was a bossy troublemaker.
-But I’ve been thinking of those two a lot lately, since my new series-to-be features a not-very-gutsy sleuth ruled by her grandmother’s ghost, who appears only to her and causes endless complications.
+Yeah, I know.
+Mr. Ed was a fictional horse, of course.
+He usually stayed safely in his stall and only talked to his hapless owner Wilbur.
+Everyone thought Wilbur was crazy and the poor guy found himself in all kinds of predicaments because Mr. Ed was a bossy troublemaker.
+But I’ve been thinking of those two lately, since my new series-to-be features a sleuth dealing with her grandmother’s ghost, who appears only to her and causes endless complications.

-I was never like my friends I grew up with, whose bedrooms were adorned with glossy ribbons they’d won in horse shows.
+A lot of girls I knew when I was growing up collected Breyer horses and had bedrooms strung with glossy ribbons they’d won in horse shows.

-I cheered them on from afar and I loved watching them braid their horses’ tails and shine the saddles (not so much mucking the stalls) and sail over those fake stonewall jumps.
-My sister, who was sixteen years older than I, begged our parents for a pony from the time she could talk.
+I cheered my friends on from afar.
+I loved watching them braid their horses’ tails and shine the saddles (not so much mucking the stalls) and sail over fake stonewall jumps.
+My older sister begged our parents for a pony from the time she could talk.
 But I couldn’t erase my Girl Scout leader’s helpful advice when feeding a horse an apple: “Just keep your hand flat, honey, so he doesn’t bite your hand instead.”
-One look at those giant, yellow teeth and…aaagh!!!
+One look at those giant, yellowish teeth and…aaagh!!!
 Nightmares.

-My parents signed me up for riding lessons my first summer at camp.
-All the other girls were thrilled.
-Me, not so much.
-But I dutifully hoisted myself into the saddle with a good boost from the riding counselor that almost landed me in the dirt on the other side.
-Here is the one and only pic of me actually riding.
-It’s blurry, but don’t I look thrilled?
+My parents signed me up for riding lessons at summer camp.
+They thought I’d love it once I tried it.
+All the other girls were thrilled to pieces, and I pretended to be excited, too.
+On the first day of the Beginner Riders class, I made a mental sign of the cross and the riding counselor gave me a boost into the saddle that almost landed me in the dirt on the other side.
+Here is the one and only pic of me actually riding, taken by my dad when he came up on Visitors Day.
+Don’t I look thrilled?

-My classmates quickly bored of walking, trotting, and endless posting.
-When could we canter?
-Well, I got my chance, because during the final class before the big end-of-summer horse show, a tree branch broke somewhere in the woods beyond the ring where we were plodding along.
+My classmates quickly mastered walking, trotting, and endless posting.
+When can we canter? they begged.
+Well, I got my chance, because during the final class before the big end-of-summer horse show, a tree branch broke somewhere in the woods beyond the ring.
 My horse took off like a shot and I attempted an emergency dismount as he headed toward the fence—with my boot stuck in the stirrup.
-Fortunately, I disentangled myself just as I was dragged into an enormous pile of clean cedar shavings to be spread through the ring for the show.
-I came up coughing cedar and badly bruised, but alive and hopeful.
+Fortunately, I disentangled myself just as I was dragged me through an enormous pile of clean cedar shavings to be spread through the ring for tomorrow’s event.
+I came up coughing cedar and badly bruised, but alive.
+And hopeful.
 Would this get me out of the show?

-But there were no excuses for wimpy ‘fraidy cats.
-The camp nurse pronounced me good-to-go and I made it back to class (my horse was frolicking somewhere deep in the woods, after easily clearing that spindly white fence) in time to draw straws for horse picks for the next day’s event.
-I got the last straw.
-And I had two choices of steeds: the excitable one I’d just ridden into the Great Near-Beyond, or…Bunker, the elderly, dappled gray who was literally two steps from the glue factory.
-My fate was sealed.
+Sadly, no. The camp nurse pronounced me good-to-go and I made it back to class (my horse was frolicking somewhere deep in the woods, after easily clearing the fence) in time to draw straws for horse picks for the next day’s big event.
+I drew the last straw.
+That meant I had two choices of steeds: the one who’d just battered me in cedar or…Bunker, the elderly, dappled gray who made Eeyore look like Tigger.
 I chose Bunker.

-Here’s where the inspiring, National-Velvet-style ending comes in, where I overcame my fears and won the biggest blue ribbon of all, right?
-Well, not exactly.
-Good ol’ Bunker refused to trot, although I valiantly posted away anyway because I was supposed to show I’d learned something.
+Cue the inspiring, National-Velvet-style ending, where I overcame my fears and won the biggest blue ribbon of all, right?
+Neigh.
+Good ol’ Bunker refused to trot, although I valiantly posted away anyway, trying to show I’d learned something.
 He kept stopping to chew on stray branches that hung over the ring.
-When the class mercifully ended, all the other riders ordered their horses to the center for the final judgement.
-I couldn’t bring myself to use my crop on my sad, stubborn equine companion.
+When the class mercifully ended, all the other riders ordered their horses to the center for judging.
+I couldn’t bring myself to use my crop on my sad, stubborn equine partner.
 The judge ran up, frowning and hissing through her teeth.
 “Kick him!” she said.
 “KICK HIM!!!”
-But I couldn’t do that, either, and sat there in pitiful defeat until a CIT finally arrived to lead me and Bunker out of the ring.
-After a moment or two of dead silence, the crowd golf-clapped politely and I went off beyond the barn to cry big, salty tears of humiliation.
-Needless to say, I was the only rider who did not win a ribbon, even for participation.
+I couldn’t do that, either, so I just sat there in pitiful defeat until a CIT finally helped drag me and Bunker out of the ring.
+I headed straight behind the barn to cry big, salty tears of humiliation.
+Needless to say, I did not win a ribbon, even for participation (this was the 70s).
 I swore I’d never get back on a horse again.
-You win, Liz.

-Like the futile quest to acquire a taste for lima beans and tennis, however, one is always forced to face one’s phobias again.
-When I grew up, due to my extensive book-knowledge of all things equestrian, I became the go-to “horse” editor at several publishing houses.
-I even started an entire kids’ line called Random House Riders.
+Years later, despite my equestrian failures, I somehow became the designated “horse” editor at several publishing jobs.
+I even started an entire kids’ line devoted to horses and riding.
 My ever-patient authors schooled me in every last factoid, so I’d know to direct cover artists that Thoroughbreds have tiny heads in relation to their enormous bodies.
-I ghost-wrote a beautiful children’s coffee table horse book.
-I set up photo shoots at stables in the middle of Brooklyn, in fancy suburbs, and in studios (my personal preference) where the models posed on sawhorses and nuzzled up lovingly to hobby horses (the actual horses were Photoshopped or painted in later).
-My ultimate horse-y achievement: I managed to ride through the woods behind my daughter on a Brownie Scout trip, without incident (we all wore giant white helmets).
+I ghost-wrote a children’s coffee table horse book.
+I set up photo shoots at stables in the middle of Brooklyn, in fancy suburbs, and in studios (my personal preference) where the kid models posed on sawhorses and nuzzled up lovingly to hobby horses (the actual horses were Photoshopped or painted in later).

 Readers, is there anything you’ve miserably failed at, even though you tried (or sort of tried)?